Please remember, this pad is not a substitute for veterinary care. Call your veterinarian if you have any medical issues.

 I'd like to treat the shoulder area of my horse, must I stand and hold the Light Therapy pad or is there another way?

 There is another way.
-You may place a woven cotton cooler on the horse and then position the Light Therapy pad underneath.
-You can clip the edge of the pad to the cooler if you need to, please, no safety pins!
 We have OneWrap Velcro that you can purchase by the yard, we also have stretchy washable cotton elastic bandages that work well for securing your light therapy pad.

 If I use ointments or dmso on my animal, should I put them on before or after using the Light Therapy pad?